NJurquet/ZigZag/README.md

 As we progress through one game, the theme will randomly change color.
 It is also possible for the player to choose a ball skin/color.

-Any color-based processing will therefore be quite limited.
+Any color-based processing will therefore be very limited.

 ### Precise detection

 OpenCV might not find all edges or perfect lines.
 It is therefore a must to find a way to still be able to check if the ball is near the edge or not.

 ### Diamonds

 Pink diamonds are not part of the game logic but are still isometric shapes made up from lines.
-They will therefore interfere with lines detection and maybe cause unwanted change in ball direction.
+They will therefore interfere with lines detection and may cause unwanted change in ball direction.

 ### Real-time game

-Objects detection, screen processing & actions must be done on a moving screen image with minimal lag.
+Objects detection, screen processing & actions are done on a real-time window image.
-Processing and computations must be fast to avoid impacting gameplay.
+These operations takes time and if not optimized, will cause the bot to have a low reaction time, resulting in a delay in the ball direction change or in a failing edge detection.

 ### Window capture

-This program is meant to be efficient and reproducible.
-So, the game window position should be independent of the resulting performance of the program.

-The game window capture must also not introduce disturbances or noise that can affect performance or gameplay.
+The game window capture may also introduce disturbances or noise that can affect performance or gameplay.
+If the window is not captured correctly, for example if the window has unexpected bars or borders, the bot will not be able to detect the ball/edges correctly.

+The window will not be placed at the exact same position every time, so capturing the window based on its position will not work.

 ### Computer independence

-The program should work properly on every computer, whether it has good/bad performance, high/low resolution or runs on Windows/macOS.
+The bot might run on computers with different/lower performance, and so every lag, glitch or processing time might take longer.
+Computers also have different screen resolutions and scaling, so using fixed pixel sizes and positions will cause unexpected results or being out of the screen.